$\delta$-Forms on Lubin--Tate Space: Skeletons

 \emph{Claim: There exists an open neighborhood $V\subseteq π^{-1}(U)$ of $x$ such that for all $z\in V$, every pair $(\wt{g_{i,z}}, \wt{g_{j,z}})$ is algebraically dependent over $\wt k(\wt {f_{π(z)}})$.}

 Such a neighborhood $V$ may be constructed as follows.
-For every point $z\in π^{-1}(U)$ and every pair $(i,j)$, we define a notion of degree $\deg_{z,i,j}$ on $\mcO(U)^\times[R, S]$ (set of non-zero polynomials all of whose non-zero coefficients are invertible functions on $U$) by
+For every point $z\in π^{-1}(U)$ and every pair $(i,j)$, we define a notion of degree $\deg_{z,i,j}$ on $\mcO(U)^\times[R, S]$ (set of nonzero polynomials all of whose nonzero coefficients are invertible functions on $U$) by